 The Southwestern College Philanthropy Board (SCPB) is involved in a number of activities on campus and in the community.
-Below are some of the initiatives that the board is a part of.
+Below are some of the initiatives the board is involved in.

 Kids Impact Cowley County (K.I.C.C.)

 KICC teaches high school-aged youth about philanthropy, leadership and teamwork.
 Youth learn about the needs and assets of the region, then use that knowledge to work together to award grant money to projects that benefit Cowley County youth.
 Several partners are involved in K.I.C.C., including the funder, Legacy Regional Community Foundation, the high school participants, Winfield, Ark City, and Central Burden high schools, and the facilitators, the SCPB and Leadership Southwestern.
 The SC board members meet with K.I.C.C. participants to help them discuss community needs, develop and distribute an RFP, and then finally to determine the recipient of a $500 grant award.
 K.I.C.C. is a unique program in which college students have the opportunity to be philanthropy teachers and mentors to high school students.

 Philanthropy and Grant Making Class SOCS255

 Southwestern College offers a Philanthropy and Grants course in the spring semester each year.
 In the class students explore the philanthropic process, nonprofit organizations and their boards.
 Students also have opportunities to explore and practice grant writing, fundraising, strategic grant-making, and sustainable philanthropic impact through voluntary action.
 The student-led Southwestern College Philanthropy Board (SCPB) provides consultation and oversight to class grant-making endeavors and helps to facilitate class sessions.
 The class will have access to SCPB funds to distribute to grant winners selected by the SCPB.